Diskmag editors worldwide, unite!

 Quote:

 Good ideas...
 Well, liveupdating would only make sense if the reader used the diskmag often, which isn't the case.
 Downloadable themes - WildMag (www.wildmag.de) offers such a thing.
 This feature was also planned for the Panorama engine, but to my knowledge it's not fully implemented yet.
 Downloadable music - you can use external music with Panorama.
-So you can download any tune and play it while reading a Panorama-driven diskmag.
+So you can download any tune and play it while reading a Panorama-driven diskmag.what about a multiplatform diskmag that does liveupdating for the articles (fixes, new related articles or even whole issues), has downloadable themes (e.g. with every release of an issue), downloadable soundtracks etc? it's 2006 you know :P

 Quote:

 As Tomaes has recently written in another thread (dunno which), he and someone else (namely mados) have had this idea, but they've abandoned it for some reason.
 However, I think that this idea might be worth implementing.
 At least it would be good to collect useful articles (e.g. coding tutorials) and put them to a central place which features a search function.
 We did that with the coding articles from Hugi #11 to #27.
-But other diskmags have published useful coding tuts, too.
+But other diskmags have published useful coding tuts, too.someone should just make a big website, with all of the diskmag articles online and in a searchable database, that would be really nice.